leen2211/group3-Coding-Assignment/README.md

    Navigate to the Queries section.
    Double-click on any saved query to run it.

 2. For MySQL：
-   Use My SQL Workbench's import csv command to import hospital_database.
+   There are two MySQL files, both conducted on MySQL workbench software.
+   The file Groups3_hospital_db.sql is the database.
+The data was imported using the built-in CSV import feature in Workbench.
-   Open the SOL_queries.sql file in the appropriate database management tool, select the query you want to execute and run it.
+   The file Group3_query.sql contains the queries.
+OPen it in the appropriate database management tool and select the query you want to execute.

    Note: Since the database is created using MySQL Workbench, you can simply run the SQL query in the Workbench environment.